halvards/vagrant-vm/maptiles-centos64/README.md

 # Map tile server on Centos

-Instructions for setting up a [map tile](https://msdn.microsoft.com/en-us/library/bb259689.aspx) server using [mod_tile](http://wiki.openstreetmap.org/wiki/Mod_tile) on Centos.
+Instructions for setting up a [map tile](https://msdn.microsoft.com/en-us/library/bb259689.aspx) server using [mod_tile](http://wiki.openstreetmap.org/wiki/Mod_tile) on CentOS 6.

 This is cobbled together from various sources across the internet.
 The best of which being [this guide for Ubuntu (12.04)](https://switch2osm.org/serving-tiles/manually-building-a-tile-server-12-04/).